Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-Moreover, the function $Z$ is invariant under the symmetries with respect to the lines with $a= \pi/\sqrt{3}$.
-Those three lines determine a equilateral triangle $(ABC)$ in the plane , and any function which have those symmetries is also invariant under all the symmetries with respect to the lines of the triangular network generated by $A,B,C$ (that is all the lines parallel to $D_1, D_2,D_3$ which are distant from $ka$, $k\in \bN$).
-(This group of symmetries is the Weyl group associated with the root system $A_2$.
+with $a= \pi/\sqrt{3}$.
+Those three lines determine a equilateral triangle $(ABC)$ in the plane, and any function which has those symmetries is also invariant under all the symmetries with respect to the lines of the triangular lattice generated by $A,B,C$ (that is all the lines parallel to $D_1$, $D_2$, $D_3$ which are distant from $ka$, $k\in \bN$).
+(This group of symmetries is the affine Weyl group associated with the root system $A_2$.

 The deltoid is then the image of the boundary of the triangle $(ABC)$ through $Z$, and it is not hard to see that the restriction of $Z$ to $(ABC)$ is injective.
-Then, the functions of the form $F(Z)$ are nothing else than the functions which are invariant under the symmetries of the triangular network, and $\LL_{-1/2}$ is just $\Delta_{-1/2}$ acting on functions invariant under the Weyl group associated with $A_2$.
+Then, the functions of the form $F(Z)$ are nothing else than the functions which are invariant under the symmetries of the triangular lattice, and $\LL_{1/2}$ is just $\De$ acting on functions invariant under the affine Weyl group associated with $A_2$.

 As usual, this model extends to rank 2 symmetric spaces with restricted root system $A_2$.
-For a study of this case, see also Koornwinder \cite{Koorn3,Koorn4}.
+For a study of this case, see also Koornwinder~\cite{Koorn3,Koorn4}.
 Indeed, it is perhaps worth to notice that the boundary equation is the discriminant of the polynomial $T^3-ZT^2+ \bar Z T + 1$, putting forward the interest of representing $Z$ as $\lambda_1+\lambda_2+ \lambda_3$ where $|\lambda_i|=1$ and $\lambda_1\lambda_2\lambda_3=1$.
 In particular, one may consider the Casimir operator on $SU(3)$.
 Indeed, if $Z$ denotes the trace of a $SU(3)$ matrix, due to the fact that eigenvalues $(\lambda_1, \lambda_2, \lambda_3)$ satisfy $|\lambda_i|=1$, $\lambda_1\lambda_2\lambda_3=1$, one sees that the characteristic polynomial $P(\lambda)$ writes $P(\lambda)= -\lambda^3+ Z\lambda^2 -\lambda \bar Z +1$.
 Then, using formulae~\eqref{lapl.su(n)1} and \eqref{lapl.su(n)2}, one sees that

-and \beqnas &\Ga_{SU(3)}(Z,Z)= 4(\bar Z-\frac{Z^2}{3}),& ~\Gamma_{SU(3)}(Z,Z)= 4(Z-\frac{\bar Z^2}{3}), \\ &\Gamma_{SU(3)}(Z,\bar Z))= 2(\frac{Z\bar Z }{3}-3),&\eeqnas which shows that $\LL_{1/2}$ is the image of $3\Delta_{SU(3)}$ through $Z$.
+and \beqnas &\Ga_{SU(3)}(Z,Z)= \tfrac43(3\bar Z - Z^2), & ~\Ga_{SU(3)}(Z,Z)= \tfrac43(3Z-\bar Z^2), \\ &\Ga_{SU(3)}(Z,\bar Z))= \tfrac23({Z\bar Z }-9),& \eeqnas which shows that $\LL_{3/2}$ is the image of $3\De_{SU(3)}$ through $Z$.

+It is worth to observe that this operator preserves the functions which are symmetric under the conjugacy $Z\mapsto \bar Z$.
+Indeed, choosing as new variables $X= Z+\bar Z$ and $Y= Z\bar Z$, one gets for the cometric $\Ga$ in those variables